 Accordingly, it is of high importance to train the left hand to improve its performance and efficiency so both hands are equal in strength and input.

 Before the invention of Levers

-The fret board was primarily plucked by using the fingers, prior to producing the metal levers.
-Of the most important Qanoonists was Mohamad Al Aqad, an Egyptian who manipulated the board by using his all of his fingers to get the desired note.
-This requires extraordinary skillfulness and a sharp musical ear in which playing is done by using the left hand’s thumb laying flat.
-This method is rarely, if any used now a days.
-Today, transposing of levers is by using the left hand to attain new melodies that is why the left hand is as important as the right hand.
-In fact, even is the majority of people are innately right handed, when using the Qanoon both hands should have equal strength and input.
+Prior to producing the metal levers, the fret board was primarily plucked by using the fingers.
+One of the most important Qanoonists was Mohamad Al Aqad, an Egyptian who manipulated the board by using all of his fingers to get the desired note.
+This requires extraordinary skillfulness and a sharp musical ear as playing is performed by using the left hand thumb laying flat.
+This method is rarely, if any, used nowadays.
+Today, transposing of the levers is done by using the left hand to attain new melodies, that is why the left hand is as important as the right hand.